Modern Chic in New Orleans: Tara Shaw

 In the master bath, Tara combined a Louis XVI console with an Italian marble mortar to create the sink, with fixtures by Grohe.
 A Venetian mirror hangs above it, flanked by contemporary light sconces from Restoration Hardware.
 An 18th-century Swedish armchair covered in a Libeco linen stands before it.
 The antique wall paneling around the contemporary soaking tub came from the South of France.
 An antique crystal-dripping chandelier suspends above it all.

 In the guest bedroom, a 19th-century Directoire daybed with gilded Neoclassical urn carvings is dressed with linens by Peacock Alley.
 A Donghia fabric forms the bed drapery.
 An 18th-century German painted commode holds an antique jardinière before a framed Neoclassical lithograph.
 An 18th-century Swedish secretary holds writing stationary.
 Libeco linen covers the 19th-century chaise.
 There is also a 19th-century French gilded Tabouret beside the bed and Tara’s opaque glass console behind it.
-A pair of Trumeau mirrors flank the rear window which is dressed with curtains in a David Sutherland fabric.
+A pair of Trumeau mirrors flanks the rear window which is dressed with curtains in a David Sutherland fabric.
 Of course, an antique chandelier completes the scene.

 A 16th-century petrified wooden statue from Avignon, France stands along the rear windows and doors that look out onto the rear lawn.